Introduction

 const transactions = pcOperation.getTransactions();

-// 4.
-Load transaction binary data (if any)
+// 5.
+Load binary data of transactions (if any)

 for (const transaction of transactions) {